Metal duo Vulturepeak chooses to roost in Northeastern Pennsylvania scene

 “Working a nine-to-five, being in a relationship, being out of a relationship, drugs to loss and family, a lot of things,” Holodick said.
 “We play pretty aggressive music, so it’s a lot of the darker side of what we each go through in life.
 This is kind of our outlet for it.”

-Holodick called it catharsis, and Heartley said the best way to experience that therapy with Vulturepeak is in a live setting.
+Holodick called it catharsis, and Hartley said the best way to experience that therapy with Vulturepeak is in a live setting.

 “I know it sounds kind of cliche, but that’s where we’re going,” Holodick said.